 When it comes to severe weather events, the key to successful response - and survival - is preparedness.
 Every year, the National Weather Service (NWS), local officials and emergency managers throughout Southeast Texas work together to promote severe weather preparedness.
 The figure below shows fatality statistics for various weather hazards for the United States.
 You can see flooding, tornadoes, lightning, heat and rip currents are all significant hazards and it is important to understand how to be prepared for each.

-During Severe Weather Awareness Week, the National Weather Service in coordination with the Texas Department of Public Safety will highlight various aspects of severe weather.
+During this week when we kickoff the National Weather Service Spring weather safety campaign,we will highlight various aspects of severe weather that commonly may occur during spring months.
+Topics will include types of thunderstorms, tornadoes, hail, microbursts, flash flooding, lightning, beach safety and family preparedness.
 Newspapers, broadcast media, safety organizations, and other local government officials are encouraged to work with their communities to disseminate severe weather awareness information to prepare them for the upcoming severe weather season.

-For additional preparedness information, please refer also to the link at the GDEM and Texas NWS Severe Weather Awareness Week sites below.
+For additional preparedness information, please refer to the Severe Weather Awareness pages below.